- 02 - Introduction/About

 Because fashion often changes, the dress code may also change during the school year.
 No policy can cover every possible question about dress code, but the following sections attempt to clarify as much as possible.

-- Shirts and tops should be collar-bone height; the collar should go no lower than the width of two fingers below the collarbone.
+- Shirts or tops should be collarbone height - the collar should go no lower than the width of two fingers below the collarbone.
 A shirt or top that does not meet the collarbone requirement may be worn over or under a shirt or top that does meet the requirement.

-- Undergarments must be covered at all times.
+- Undergarments should be covered at all times.

-- Shirts revealing bare midriffs are not allowed.
+- Shirts revealing bare midriffs or open backs are not allowed.

 - Jeans or other pants that have holes or frayed materials are not allowed.

-- Tight fitting leggings, spandex, tights, yoga pants, or similar types of clothing cannot be worn as separates without a skirt or dress covering it, or a top that covers the student to mid-thigh.
+- Tight fitting leggings, spandex, tights, yoga pants, or similar types of clothing cannot be worn as separates without a skirt or dress covering it.

 - Dresses and skirts must be no shorter than 3" above the knee.